A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Analysis and Proofs

-According to \textit{Nash's Existence Theorem} \cite{nash1950equilibrium, nash1951non}, it guarantees the existence of a set of mixed strategies (where a pure strategy is chosen at random, subject to some fixed probability) for finite, non-cooperative games of two or more players in which no player can improve his payoff by unilaterally changing strategy.
-So in every finite games has a \textit{Pure Strategy Nash Equilibrium} or a \textit{Mixed Strategy Nash Equilibrium}, and the process can be formalized as two steps:
+According to \textit{Nash Existence Theorem}, it guarantees the existence of a set of mixed strategies for finite, non-cooperative games of two or more players in which no player can improve his payoff by unilaterally changing strategy \cite{weisstein2002crc}.
+So every finite game has a \textit{Pure Strategy Nash Equilibrium} or a \textit{Mixed Strategy Nash Equilibrium}.
+The process can be formalized as two steps:

 \textit{a.
 Compute Pure Strategy Nash Equilibrium}

 We can present agents' utility matrix as Eq. \eqref{A_level1_utility}:\\